wernerschuler/Computer-Hardware/README.md

   - Cost: SSDs are generally more expensive per unit of storage compared to HDDs.
 Although prices have been decreasing over time.

 **Motherboard**
  - Where other computer components can connect to.
-For example, it has a CPU socket, memory slots to insert the RAM, expansion slots, SATA connectors which is used to connect your storage device
+For example, it has a CPU socket, memory slots to insert the RAM, expansion slots, SATA connectors which is used to connect your storage device.
  - Allows the components to connect and communicate with each other.